-One woman I know madly criticizes Jennifer Lopez to her partner because he once declared the actress was beautiful.
-A long time married couple are in a relationship mess because he won’t allow his wife any male friends and tells her how to dress, for fear she might be sending out the wrong signals.
+One woman I know madly criticizes Jennifer Lopez for her partner because he once declared the actress was beautiful.
+A long-time married couple are in a relationship mess because he won’t allow his wife any male friends and tells her how to dress, for fear she might be sending out the wrong signals.
 But how can feelings of jealousy best be dealt with?

 Writer Susan Quilliam says, “If you have never been jealous before but your partner has a track record of playing around, perhaps there’s a very good reason why you’re feeling anxious.
 If this is the case, make a clear statement that you will not tolerate his two-timing – and if he tries anything, simply walk away”.